UBCSailbot/network_systems/lib/README.md

 # lib

-External libraries used by Network Systems.
+Shared libraries used by the various Network Systems projects that do not generate their own executable.

 ## googletest